 You’ll be able to identify high-value accounts that might warrant a higher level of more hands-on customer service.
 However, you may also see low-revenue accounts that may not be worth your team’s time and energy.

 You want to provide the best customer service possible to all customers.
 However, it’s ok to “fire” customers if they’re not a good fit for your business.
 You want to maximize your investments in marketing, sales, and operating costs.

 Using your CRM system to become an 80/20 rule wizard is a great way to do that.

 Difficulty Forecasting and Reporting

 This ties into what we mentioned earlier about knowing account value.
 Revenue isn’t the only metric in your business.
-You’ll want to know other things like average response time, average sales time, and you’ll also want to keep track of individual employees.
+You’ll want to know other things like average response time, and average sales time, and you’ll also want to keep track of individual employees.

 These reports will help you to identify what to focus on in meetings.
-It will also help you to project where your team is heading over the next quarter, year, three years, or five years.
+It will also help you project where your team is heading over the next quarter, year, three years, or five years.

 The result is happier employees, happier customers, and happier investors.

 So, what is your return on investment with a CRM system?
 As a business owner, ROI is an important metric for any expense.